v923z/nothon/README.md

 	x = linspace(0, 2, 1000)
 	plot(sin(x))

 to the server.
-Note that no error checking is done at the moment, so if the syntax is wrong, nothing will happen.
-This will be fixed in a future version.
+Note that in case of an error, the traceback is returned to the client, and is displayed instead of the (missing) plot.

 By pressing "save", the stripped content of the notebook will be written to nothon.note.